 As the 20th century advanced, more and more technologies allowed cooking to be done faster, reducing the need for staff to actually stand at the oven all day long.
 By the 1950s, refrigerators and ovens were in every home, turning the middle-class stay-at-home mother into a cook, a cleaner and a babysitter.
 At this point, having a cook and a maid was a sign of wealth.

-The next big thing in cooking happened in the 80s and 90s with the coming of the microwave.
+The next big thing in the process of modern cooking technology happened in the 80s and 90s with the coming of the microwave.
 This nifty little contraption defrosted, heated and even cooked some foods in a fraction of the time an oven took to do the same thing.

 But since then, it seems that cooking technology has more or less stagnated—nothing more amazing than the convection oven made it on the market and made any kind of splash.